ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

 - **Remove** the `i2c_irq_handler_asynch` function from the API.

-  The event is now passed as an argument to the callback this method is no longer required.
+  The event is now passed as an argument to the callback, this method is no longer required.

 - **Remove** the `event` parameter from the `i2c_transfer_async` function.

-  The callback will now be invoked on any event with the event as an argument.
+  The callback is now invoked on any event with the event as an argument.

 - **Remove** the `i2c_active` function from the API.

-  The async callback is now always invoked on async operation termination (unless cancelled), this status can be tracked from driver layer without any HAL request.
+  The async callback is now always invoked on async operation termination (unless canceled), this status can be tracked from driver layer without any HAL request.

 ### The new API